michaelzcjia/smart_predict_optimize/README.md

 Contains the majority of the code.
 Contains functions and classes to:
 - Generate synthetic data and formulate it into a Shortest Path problem.
 - Compute SPO and SPO+ loss.
+- Solve a shortest path problem
-- Solve a Shortest Problem problem as a Linear Program
+- Fit a linear model to predict the parameters of a shortest path problem with the SPO+ loss function via a Linear Program
-- Solve a Shortest Path problem using Stochastic Gradient Descent
+- Fit a linear model to predict the parameters of a shortest path problem with the SPO+ loss function via Gradient Descent

 ### Experiments.py
-Generates data and runs experiments using function and classes from HelperFunction.py.
+Generates data and runs experiments using functions and classes from HelperFunction.py.
 Generates a .pkl file (SPOresultsAllVars.pkl) of the experiment output.

 ### ResultsAnalysis.ipynb
 Visualizes the results of the experiments generated from Experiments.py.
 Reads SPOresultsAllVars.pkl and writes output plots to the "plots" directory.